simonhaenisch/prettier-plugin-md-title-case/readme.md

 **Caveat**

-This plugin inherits, extends, and then overrides the built-in Prettier parser for `markdown`.
+This plugin overrides the built-in Prettier parser for `markdown`.
 This means that it is incompatible with other plugins that do the same; only the last loaded plugin that exports one of those parsers will function.

 ## Installation